 |*Bartending service on Campus||

-Pitt Catering Co. can provide bartending services it there is accompanying food services, however alcohol must be purchased, stored and transported by the client.
+Conference Services can provide bartending services if there is accompanying food services, however alcohol must be purchased, stored and transported by the client.
 Alcohol can be purchased through Soiree Partners and/or Dreadnought Wines (see the Soiree Partners and/or Dreadnought Wines section below for more information).

 Food truck on-campus where vendor does not require a contract and attendees will be responsible for payment.

 No contracting needed.
-Obtain the appropriate health department certification and Certificate of Insurance from the vendor (Pitt Catering Co. can be your resource for this).
+Obtain the appropriate health department certification and Certificate of Insurance from the vendor (Conference Services is your resource for this).